Difference Between Agile vs Scrum vs Waterfall

 Key Differences Between Agile vs Scrum vs Waterfall

-Both Agile vs Scrum vs Waterfall are popular choices in the market; let us discuss some of the major Difference Between Agile vs Scrum vs Waterfall
+Both Agile vs Scrum vs Waterfall are popular choices in the market; let us discuss some of the significant Difference Between Agile vs Scrum vs Waterfall

-- The waterfall provides more confidence in what is going to be delivered very priorly itself.
-Agile works on the best practices of a development environment. here several risks in the project can be handled nicely since the output is reviewed constantly.
+- The Waterfall provides more confidence in what is going to be delivered very priorly itself.
+Agile works on the best practices of a development environment.
+Constant review of output in the project enables the handling of several risks effectively.

-- Agile settles with a lesser rework of projects also changes should be picked up much earlier.
-Scrum also allows earlier identification of changes whereas waterfall doesn’t react the same way.
+- Agile settles with a lesser rework of projects; also, changes should be picked up much earlier.
+Scrum also allows earlier identification of changes, whereas Waterfall doesn’t react similarly.

-- Agile and scrum provides a smaller blueprint on the end product. this makes a pain point in regard to the stated commitments to the customer.
-Whereas the waterfall picture a better image of the end product to the customers and developers.
+- Agile and Scrum provide a smaller blueprint for the end product.
+This makes a pain point regarding the stated commitments to the customer.
+At the same time, the waterfall picture is a better image of the end product to the customers and developers.

-- All these methodologies have their own tools for managing and modeling their developments tasks.
+- All these methodologies have their tools for managing and modeling their development tasks.

 Agile vs Scrum vs Waterfall Comparison Table